 The Nikon Z 70-200mm f2.8 VR S continues with the excellent sharpness, bokeh, and colors that I’ve come to expect from a Z mount lens.
 The quality, in fact, even comes close to a prime lens.
 A workhorse lens needs to deliver top performance, and Nikon’s Z bodies are a bit behind the competition.
 Can dual autofocus motors give the Z 70-200mm the workhorse ability to move from portraits to sports?
 While the lens is near perfection, performance is slightly stunted by the Z body.

 Editor’s Note: We’ve updated this post as of May 2021.

 Too Long, Didn’t Read

 The Nikon Z 70-200mm f2.8 VR S delivers superb bokeh, sharpness, and color all inside a lens that’s lighter and focuses closer than similar lenses.
-But, the autofocus really struggles with anything faster than a walking pace.
+And with a firmware update on the Z6 II, it’s no longer horrible for sports.

 Pros and Cons

 - Plenty of controls

 - Much closer focusing than other 70-200mm lenses

 - Autofocus missed about 20 percent of the time for sports